esilver0/CATT/sslstrip-experiment.md

 In this experiment, an attacker is able to use SSLstrip to switch the normally encrypted-HTTPS traffic to unencrypted-HTTP traffic allowing the attacker to see all the contents of the communications between a client and the sites it accesses.

-Normally when we visit a site that supports HTTPS, we will be directed to the HTTPS version of the site.
-When there is an SSLstrip attack and we visit such a site, we will receive an HTTP version of the site.
+When you visit a website that supports HTTPS, the site can be set up to redirect all traffic to the HTTPS version of the site.
+When there is an SSLstrip attack and we visit such a site, we will receive the HTTP version of the site.
 The following is an example of when there is an SSLstrip attack and we visit http://nj.gov.

 **I have a recording**